 Almost 95% of students in Ontario attend publicly funded schools.
-Learn more about how education funding works, and the roles and responsibilities of the people within the system.
+Learn more about how education funding works, and the roles and responsibilities of the many players within the system.

 Publicly funded education is divided into three stages: early childhood education, for children from birth to age 6; elementary school, for students from kindergarten to grade 8; and secondary school, for students from grade 9 to 12.

 There are four types of school boards in Ontario.
 Under section 93 of the Constitution, Roman Catholics have the right to a publicly funded separate denominational school system, and French-speaking families have the right to attend French-language schools.
 Depending on their language, religious background or choice, students can attend English Public, English Catholic, French Public, or French Catholic schools.

 Early childhood education

 Early childhood education refers to programs for children from birth to age 6.
 The Ministry of Education is responsible for early childhood education and child care.

 There are approximately 3900 elementary schools in Ontario.
 Elementary education includes grades from Kindergarten through Grade 8.